Boise, Idaho: Indigenous history and fur trading

 In 1811, Wilson Hunt, employed as an agent in the fur trade under John Jacob Astor, organized and led the greater part of a group of about 60 men on an overland expedition to establish a fur trading outpost at the mouth of the Columbia River.
 This expedition passed through the Boise valley, and was the first ever time a white American has entered the region.
-Because of the War of 1812 and the lack of U.S. fur trading posts in the Pacific Northwest, most of the route was not used in the following two decades, and thus Snake Country remained free of settler incursions.
+The War of 1812 delayed use of the trade route, and the Boise Valley initially drew little attention while the rest of the Oregon Country came to be dominated by the British Hudson's Bay Company (HBC).
+The company established a fort in the region, the Old Fort Boise, 40 mi west, near Parma, down the Boise River near its confluence with the Snake River at the Oregon border.
+The HBC was present at the fort until 1844, and afterward handed it over to the United States Army.